Forces the use of the hook to implement all or some keyboard hotkeys.

 If omitted, it defaults to On.
 Otherwise, specify one of the following words:

 On: The keyboard hook will be used to implement all keyboard hotkeys between here and the next

-#UseHook OFF (if any).
+#UseHook Off (if any).

 Off: Hotkeys will be implemented using the default method (RegisterHotkey() if possible; otherwise, the keyboard hook).

-Normally, the windows API function RegisterHotkey() is used to implement a keyboard hotkey whenever possible.
+If this directive is unspecified in the script, it will behave as though set to Off, meaning the windows API function RegisterHotkey() is used to implement a keyboard hotkey whenever possible.
 However, the responsiveness of hotkeys might be better under some conditions if the keyboard hook is used instead.